omajid/omajid.github.io/content/about.md

-I am passionate about making sure these runtimes are well-maintained, secure, perform well, and stay compatible with the rest of the ecosystem on Linux, whether it's in the context of containers running in the cloud (such as Kubernetes) or bare-metal.
+I am passionate about making sure these runtimes are well-maintained, secure, perform well, and stay compatible with the rest of the ecosystem on Linux, whether it's in the context of containers running in the cloud (such as Kubernetes and OpenShift) or bare-metal.

 I am a package maintainer in [Fedora](http://www.fedoraproject.org).
 I am also a member of the [Fedora .NET Special Interest Group